- From an ordinary medical student to the 2nd runner-up of Mr World Vietnam, how has Dinh Ta Bi's life changed over time?

 - What memorable memories do the life and people of ethnic minorities leave you with?

 My father was born into a poor ethnic minority family, so he understood the difficulties of his people.
 That is why he always wanted to return to help the community and contribute to those in the same situation.
-He taught me that: "Life is not just about living for yourself but also living for others" - a lesson about compassion, sharing and caring for those around you.
+He taught me that: "Life is not only about living for yourself but also for others" - a lesson about compassion, sharing and caring for those around you.

 - Can you share a memorable memory about your mother's sacrifice?